lemieuxl/pyGenClean/docs/clean_noCall_hetero_snps.rst

 .. code-block:: console

     $ pyGenClean_clean_noCall_hetero_snps --help
-    usage: pyGenClean_clean_noCall_hetero_snps [-h] --tfile FILE [--out FILE]
+    usage: pyGenClean_clean_noCall_hetero_snps [-h] [-v] --tfile FILE [--out FILE]

     Removes "no calls" only and heterozygous only markers.

     optional arguments:
-      -h, --help    show this help message and exit
+      -h, --help     show this help message and exit -v, --version  show program's version number and exit

     Input File:
       --tfile FILE   The input file prefix (will find the tped and tfam file by appending the prefix to .tped and .tfam, respectively.

     Output File:
       --out FILE     The prefix of the output files. [default: clean_noCall_hetero]

 Input FIles
 -----------